Group-Sparse Model Selection: Hardness and Relaxations: Convex relaxations

 One can in general use \eqref{eq:atomic_norm} to find a group-sparse approximation under the chosen group norm

 where $\lambda > 0$ controls the trade-off between approximation accuracy and group-sparsity.
 However, solving \eqref{eq:latent_gl} does not yield a group-support for $\hat{\bf x}$: even though we can recover one through the decomposition $\{ \mathbf{v}^j\}$ used to compute $\|\hat{\bf x}\|_{\GG, \{1,p\}}$, it may not be unique as observed in \cite{obozinski2011group} for $p = 2$.
 In order to characterize the group-support for ${\bf x}$ induced by \eqref{eq:atomic_norm}, in \cite{obozinski2011group} the authors define two group-supports for $p = 2$.
 The {\em strong group-support} $\breve{\mathcal{S}}({\bf x})$ contains the groups that constitute the supports of each decomposition used for computing \eqref{eq:atomic_norm}.
 The {\em weak group-support} $\mathcal{S}({\bf x})$ is defined using a dual-characterisation of the group norm \eqref{eq:atomic_norm}.
 If $\breve{\mathcal{S}}({\bf x}) = \mathcal{S}({\bf x})$, the group-support is uniquely defined.
-However, \cite{obozinski2011group} observed that for some group structures and signals ${\bf x}$, even when $\breve{\mathcal{S}}({\bf x}) = \mathcal{S}({\bf x})$, the group-support does not capture the minimal group-cover of ${\bf x}$.
-Hence, the equivalence of $\ell_0$ and $\ell_1$ minimization \cite{donoho2006compressed, candes2006compressive} in the standard compressive sensing setting does not hold in the group-based sparsity setting.
+However, \cite{obozinski2011group} observed that for some group structures and signals, even when $\breve{\mathcal{S}}({\bf x}) = \mathcal{S}({\bf x})$, the group-support does not capture the minimal group-cover of ${\bf x}$.
+Hence, the equivalence of $\ell_0$ ``norm'' and $\ell_1$ norm minimization \cite{donoho2006compressed, candes2006compressive} in the standard compressive sensing setting does not hold in the group-based sparsity setting.
+Therefore, even for acyclic group structures, for which we can obtain exact identification of the group support of the approximations via dynamic programming, the convex relaxations are not guaranteed to find the correct group support.
+We illustrate this case via a simple example in the next section.
+It remains an open problem to characterize which classes of group structures and signals admit an exact identification via convex relaxations.